Cartfull-Shopper/cartfull-shopper.github.io/content/_index.md

       content : "Sometimes shoppers need a little extra help in making a purchase in your store.
 If they've abandoned their cart, you'll get notified and be able to view that cart.
-Once you know what they were shopping for, you can reach out with a specialized email to help you drive the sale."
+Once you know what they were shopping for, you can reach out with a specialized email to help you make the sale."

 ##################### Call to action #####################